 Tutorials in Information Literacy and Critical Thinking

-Tutorials in Information Literacy and Critical Thinking Skills
+Tutorials in Information Literacy & Critical Thinking Skills

 This online instruction includes lessons on information literacy and critical thinking.
 The lessons are mapped to instructional standards including the AAC&U VALUE Rubrics (Information Literacy and others), the ACRL Framework for Information Literacy, and the ACRL Visual Literacy Standards.
 We also provide access to online lessons in health sciences research skills.